Scottish historic child abuse Claims

 The Limitation (Childhood Abuse) (Scotland) Bill (“the Bill”) received Royal Assent on 28 July 2017 thereby removing the limitation period of three years for the bringing a claim for damages in respect of personal injuries resulting from childhood abuse.

-Our earlier update in June of this year (read here) detailed the contents of the proposed Bill.
 The Limitation (Childhood Abuse) (Scotland) Act 2017 (“the Act”) comprises three sections only and, on enactment (29 July 2017), brought into force sections two and three.
 The Scottish Parliament have now passed The Limitation (Childhood Abuse) (Scotland) Act 2017 (Commencement) Regulations 2017 (“the Regulations”) which brings into force section one of the Act, the removal of the limitation period, on 4 October 2017.

 The time limit in relation to historical cases of child abuse will be removed so that a pursuer whose abuse occurred between 26 September 1964 and the present day who wishes to raise a civil action for damages for personal injury will not be prevented by reason of time.
 The Act also grants pursuers the right to reintroduce their claims for a second time unless the earlier action resulted in a financial benefit, to include the making of a token payment, ex gratia payment or economic offer during litigation.